WRITING

 here / there, Kudos Gallery, UNSW Art & Design, Paddington, 2017

-This solo exhibition explored the visceral intensity of yearning across extreme distance, via distilled imagery and colour fields, sensory materials, and found objects.
-It reflected personal experiences from 17 years of living between Australia and Scotland.
-Works evolved from immersion in the landscapes of the Blue Mountains (Australia) and the Hebridean Isle of Skye (Scotland), and were transposed into meditative, minimal works serving as metaphors for the physical experiences of place, preservation, absence, and blurring of memory over time.
-Works included film, sound, scent, photographs, found objects, textiles, and beeswax paintings.
+This wide-ranging, solo exhibition explored the visceral intensity of yearning across extreme distance via distilled imagery, colour fields, sensory materials and found objects.
+It examined personal experiences drawn from 17 years of living between Australia and Scotland.
+Works evolved from immersion in the landscapes of the Blue Mountains (Australia) and the Hebridean Isle of Skye (Scotland), transposed into meditative, minimal works that became metaphors for understanding the physical experiences of place, preservation, absence, and the blurring of memory over time.
+Works included film, sound, scent, photography, found objects, textiles and beeswax paintings.

 ______________________________________

-Witnessing a Brice Marden painting in the flesh is a transformative experience.
+Witnessing a Brice Marden painting is a transformative experience.

-The first response is to it’s colour.
-Rich, dense, palpable, ambiguous, evocative and enveloping, it is felt, made physical by virtue of it’s luminescence and oscillating opacity / translucency.
-The more you look, the more you see.
-HIs works contain a mille-feuille of influences, feelings and processes.
+The first visceral response is to its colour.
+Rich, dense, palpable, ambiguous, evocative and enveloping, it is felt, made physical by virtue of its luminescence and oscillating dance between opacity and translucency.
+His paintings hum.
+The more you look, the more you see - a mille-feuille of influences, feelings and material processes.

-The second impact comes from it’s materiality.
-Subtle, soft, alive, tactile.
-Arcs and lines are incised by the palette knife as it cuts through the waxy, opaque top layer to those below.
-These remnant marks left by the artist's hand as he works the surface enable to feel him making the painting.
-This is about more than just looking.
-It is a deeply moving visceral experience, a dive down a multi-facted rabbit-hole, a commitment to investing in the study of beauty.
+The second impact hits via ,materiality.
+Subtle, soft, alive, tactile, sensuous.
+Arcs and lines incised by his palette knife, cutting through the waxy top layer to the many more below, remnant marks left by Marden's hand from working the surface.
+You feel him making the painting.
+This is about more than looking.
+It is a deeply moving experience, a dive down into an abstracted rabbit-hole, into another world.
+It’s a total commitment to the study of beauty.

-Marden’s goal, like his hero Rothko, is to enable a transcendental experience.
-The work resonates and hums with life, and this vibration is transmitted as a multi-sensory experience.
-Despite outward appearances, his works hold a great deal more meaning than the non-objective abstraction that it first appears to be.
+Marden’s goal, like his hero Rothko, is to facilitate a transcendent experience.
+The works resonate and tremble with life, their vibrations transmitted to our nerve endings.
+Despite initial outward appearances, these works hold a great deal more meaning than the non-objective, reductive abstractions they first appear to be.

-The great masters of art history are present, if you look deeply enough.
-Zurbaran's rich, soft, muted colours; Johns' waxy, grey impasto; Rothko's meditative quietude, Giacometti's containment of space.
-It nods to, but transcends categorisation as Minimalism, Colour Field painting or Abstract Expressionism.
-It contains elements of Velasquez, Vermeer, Cezanne, Manet, Matisse, Kline and de Kooning.
-He’s re-purposed and merged all these disparate qualities and techniques to arrive at his own unique confluence of visual language and practice.
-Marden’s singular approach, his choice of a little-used medium and unique process, is combined with a deep concern for beauty and robust physicality of surface.
+The great masters of art history are all present, if you look deeply enough.
+Zurbaran's rich, velvet, muted colours; Johns' waxy, grey impasto; Rothko's meditative quietude, Giacometti's containment and delineation of space.
+They nod to, but defy categorisation as mere Minimalism, Colour Field Painting or Abstract Expressionism.
+They contain elements of Velasquez, Vermeer, Cezanne, Manet, Matisse, Kline and de Kooning.
+Marden has distilled, re-purposed and merged these qualities and techniques to arrive at his own unique confluence of visual language and process.
+His singular approach, as un-copy-able as a slick signature, along with his choice of a little-used, archaic medium and process, is combined with a reverence for, and defence of beauty within the robust physicality of his surfaces.

-There are personal touchstones: People (Marden's wife and children, Bob Dylan, Patti Smith); Place (elusive, undefineable greens seen on a Nebraska road trip, soft blue skies and sea or muted grey-blue-green olive groves in Hydra, Greece), emotions, sensations, the seasons.
+There are personal tributes to people (Marden's wife and children - ‘the muses’, Bob Dylan, Patti Smith); places (elusive, undefineable greens seen on a Nebraska road trip, the soft, warm blue skies and sea, or muted grey-blue-green olive groves in his beloved second home of Hydra, Greece), feelings, sensations, moss, poetry, the seasons.

-Marden's work is also influenced by his time in Paris, watching plasterers restore old, crumbling walls, sweeping their trowels in large arcs and smoothing, scraping movements, the thick plaster dripping.
-He translates these techniques into a sophisticated material language of controlled oil and wax, applied vigorously but sensitively to the canvas with a large kitchen palette knife, revealing a repetitive process of figuring out and correction, all contained within the edges of the picture plane.
+Marden's early wax paintings are also influenced by his time in Paris watching plasterers restore ancient, crumbling walls, sweeping their trowels in large arcs, smoothing, scraping, the thick plaster dripping down.
+He translates these techniques into a sophisticated material language of highly controlled oil and wax, applied with sensitive vigour to huge canvases with a giant kitchen palette knife, revealing a repetitive process of layering, figuring out and correction, all contained tightly within the edges of the picture plane.

 His work entices us to look long, take time, slow down.
-He wants us to inhabit, experience, and be affected by the work, for it to deeply resonate and change us.
-Marden gently facilitates our immersion in colour, light and surface, and like Rothko, he wants us to engage with it from a close proximity, so it fills our field of vision, completely enveloping us.
-He helps us to notice, and be enriched by it’s inherent subtleties, for us to complete the transaction and fulfil the work’s purpose, as a vehicle that enables our transportation to a state of bliss.
+Marden wants us to inhabit, experience, and be deeply affected by the work, for it to resonate, and change us.
+He gently facilitates our immersion in colour, light and surface, and like Rothko, wants us to get up close, so the panting fills our entire field of vision, completely enveloping us.
+He helps us notice, and be enriched by the painting’s inherent subtleties, to complete the agreement, and fulfil the work’s purpose as the vehicle that enables our transportation to a state of bliss.

 ______________________________________